galenczk/LIMbic/README.md

 ## Project Overview

 LIMbic is a laboratory information management system that allows a hypothetical analytical laboratory to manage their project database.
-This project combines my knowledge of full-stack web application development with experience from my previous career as an environmnetal consultant.
+This project combines my knowledge of full-stack web application development with experience from my previous career as an environmental consultant.

 LIMbic allows an analytical laboratory to manage critical information in their project pipeline.
 A laboratory may be involved in the analysis of soil, air, water, or bulk material samples.
 A given analytical project may involve over a hundred samples, and each may have several analytical results associated with it.
 This project information must be tracked in relation to a client and client's project.